City-of-Pori/Pori.Frends.Data/README.md

 Keep or discard specific columns of a table into a new table.

+## Sort

+Sort the rows of a table by one or more columns.

 ## TransformColumns

 Transform the values of one or more columns in a table.